Skulk Model Store

 model_store.download.allow_hf_fallback

-Controls what happens if a requested model is not already in the store.
+Controls what happens if a requested model is not already in the store, or the store cannot be reached at all.

 | Value | Behavior |